PATIENT NOTICE OF PRIVACY PRACTICES

 A. Treatment.
 We can use your health information and share it with other professionals who are treating you, for example, lab work, x-rays and prescriptions.
-We will disclose information to people or entities outside of NMSC who will be involved in your medical care after you leave NMSC such as other care providers and/or family members.
+We will disclose information to people or entities outside of CRSC who will be involved in your medical care after you leave CRSC such as other care providers and/or family members.

 If you are an inmate of a correctional institution or under the custody of a law enforcement officer, we will disclose your health information to the correctional institution or officer.

 C. Bill for your services.
-NMSC will disclose health information about your for the purposes of determining insurance coverage and eligibility, billing, claims management, medical data processing and reimbursement.
+CRSC will disclose health information about your for the purposes of determining insurance coverage and eligibility, billing, claims management, medical data processing and reimbursement.

-This information may also be released to independent health care providers who were involved in your treatment (for example, anesthesia providers who are not employed by NMSC) so that they may seek payment for caring for you.
-NMSC may disclose information to collection agencies or subcontractors engaged in obtaining payment for care.
+This information may also be released to independent health care providers who were involved in your treatment (for example, anesthesia providers who are not employed by CRSC) so that they may seek payment for caring for you.
+CRSC may disclose information to collection agencies or subcontractors engaged in obtaining payment for care.

 How else can we use or share your health information?
 We are allowed or required to share your information in other ways – usually in ways that contribute to the public good, such as public health or research.
 We have to meet many conditions in the law before we can share your information for these purposes.
 Uses include:

 D. Help with public health and safety issues.
 We can share health information about you for certain situations such as: preventing disease, helping with product recalls, reporting adverse reactions to medicines, reporting suspected abuse, neglect or domestic violence, preventing or reducing a threat to anyone’s health or safety.

 E. Research.
 We can use or share your information for health research but the Copper Ridge Surgery Center does not engage in such research.